BrenPatF/Sandbox/README.md

 The idea is that anyone with the pre-requisites should be able to reproduce my results within a few minutes of downloading the repo.

 The installation scripts will create a common objects schema, bren, and a separate schema for each problem, of which there are five at present.
-The SYS and bren objects are in the folder bren, with the problem-specific scripts in a separate folder for each one.
+The sys and bren objects are in the folder bren, with the problem-specific scripts in a separate folder for each one.

 ## Subproject README and Blog Links